 How to express the quantity of the EU fertilising product?

 Except for growing medium, the regulation does not lay down specific rules on the expression of the quantity.
 Thus, the quantity can be expressed in mass (t, kg or g) or volume (m3, L or mL).
-It is recommended to only use units from International System of Units.
+It is recommended to only use units from the ‘International System of Units’.

 It is recommended to express the quantity by net mass for solid fertilising product, and by net mass and/or volume for a liquid fertilising product.

-For growing media (PFC 4), special requirements are given into the Annex III, Part 2, PFC 4.
+For growing media (PFC 4), special requirements are given under Annex III, Part II, PFC 4.
+On voluntary basis the quantity can be indicated my additional measurements to those required.

 How to provide information on the general application rates?

-As fertilisation recommendations are crops-site-soil-climate specific, it may be justified for manufacturers and other economic operators to use a relatively general recommendation for the application rate.
+As fertilisation recommendations may be crop, site, soil or climate specific, it may be justified for manufacturers and other economic operators to use a relatively general recommendation for the application rate, including maximum levels of application.

 A manufacturer can choose to adapt the information regarding the application rate depending on the end user.
 Here it is recommended to distinguish between the following categories: